1. What is an interface?

 Answer: Interfaces are core part of java programming language and used a lot not only in JDK but also java design patterns, most of the frameworks and tools.
 Interfaces provide a way to achieve abstraction in java and used to define the contract for the subclasses to implement.

-Interfaces are good for starting point to define Type and create top level hierarchy in our code.
-Since a java class can implements multiple interfaces, it’s better to use interfaces as super class in most of the cases.
-Read more at java interface.
+Interfaces are good for starting point to define Type and create top-level hierarchy in our code.
+Since a Java class can implement multiple interfaces, it’s better to use interfaces as a superclass in most of the cases.
+Read more at the java interface.

-Both collections implements Map.
+Answer: Both collections implement Map.
 Both collections store value as key-value pairs.
 The key differences between the two are:

 Hashmap is not synchronized in nature but hashtable is(thread-safe).
 This means that in a multithreaded application, only one thread can get access to a hashtable object and do an operation on it.
-Hashmap doesn’t gurantee such behavior and is not used in multithreaded environment.
+Hashmap doesn’t guarantee such behavior and is not used in a multithreaded environment.

-Hashmap is traveresed using an iterator, hashtable can be traversed by enumerator or iterator.
+Hashmap is traversed using an iterator, hashtable can be traversed by enumerator or iterator.